 If you are new to yoga or have not been to a flow class before, here is a guide on what to expect in class.

 Wear soft comfortable clothing and a couple of layers on your top to help keep heat in the body in slower practice towards the end of class/ and socks to wear during relaxation (shavasana).

 Our practice usually starts with focus on the breath, gently deepening it to provide a focus and calm.
 You will be guided through a relaxing and centring warm up, often drawing from a seasonal practice of qigong (mother practice of tai chi), then taken through a flowing sequence of yoga poses, with options for different capabilities, to music.

-There is generally an order to the types of poses practised after warm up, starting with standing poses, followed by seated postures then inversions (where part of the body is upside down).
-There is no expectation on you to practise the poses perfectly, simply an openness to having a go.
+There is generally an order to the types of poses practised in a flow after warm up, starting with standing poses, followed by seated postures then inversions (where part of the body is upside down).
+There is no expectation on you to be able to do the poses perfectly, simply an openness to having a go.
 I will offer as much guidance as I can when a pose is new to you.
 I will offer different options for each pose, so you can begin to experience various aspects of a posture (asana) safely at a level that feels right.

 There may also be the opportunity to practise different breathing techniques (pranayama) that work with your body's energy, appropriate for the season.
 These help clear and focus the mind, and ground or build energy in the body.